djrscally/pubg_reporting/README.md

 ### Status:

-Definitely whatever pre-pre-Alpha is called, but the scripts will set up the db and fetch the data from the API now, so it's basically useable if not especially user friendly just yet.

 Everything should be basically useable.
-Installation is relatively simple
+Installation is relatively simple.
+I want to flesh this readme out with some documentation about the tables and available views, as well as create some more useful views to begin with, but go ahead and use it now if you want to get started.

 ### Assumptions